pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/github-actions.md

 {{% notes type="info" %}}
 The content and examples in this guide refer to Pulumi's GitHub Action v3.
-Pulumi's GitHub Action v1 has been deprecated and will reach its End of Life (EOL) on August 31st, 2021.
+Pulumi's GitHub Action v1 has been deprecated and has reached its End of Life (EOL) on August 31st, 2021.
 {{% /notes %}}

 Pulumi's [GitHub Actions](https://developer.github.com/actions) help you deploy apps and